Easy blueberry jello salad is topped with a fluffy, sweet whipped cream cheese topping and chopped pecans. It’s a juicy burst with every bite.

 How to Make Blueberry Jello Salad

-Easy peasy!
-First you dissolve two packages of grape gelatin in hot water.
-Then stir in a can of blueberry pie filling and a large can of crushed pineapple.
+Step two.
+Stir a can of blueberry pie filling and a large can of crushed pineapple into the grape gelatin.
 If you decide to skip the canned blueberry pie filling and make my recipe for homemade, you will need about 2 ½ cups.

+Step four.
 While the Jello is setting, mix together the cream cheese topping.
-Start by letting your cream cheese set at room temperature for about 30 minutes or so to soften.
+Place your softened cream cheese in a large mixing bowl.
 Add one cup of sour cream and one cup of sugar.
 Using an electric mixer, beat on medium to medium-high until the cream cheese becomes easy to spread.

 Blueberry Jello salad works as both a side dish or a cool and creamy dessert for a backyard 4th of July picnic.